Review: Julia Bullock walks her own path in solo album debut | Federal News Network

 The somber mood is abruptly broken by the first crashing orchestral chord of “Memorial de Tlatelolco” from John Adams’ “El Niño,” It’s his setting of a Spanish poem by Rosario Castellanos decrying the massacre by Mexican armed forces of hundreds of unarmed civilians protesting the 1968 Olympics.

-Bullock’s voice, joined at times by a chorus, soars in outrage and defiance over the forces of the London Philharmonic Orchestra, with Reif conducting.
+Bullock’s voice, joined at times by a chorus, soars in outrage and defiance over the forces of the Philharmonia Orchestra, with Reif conducting.

 The next two numbers take us back to piano accompaniment and reflect Bullock’s heritage and keen awareness of racial injustice.
 First is the traditional spiritual “City Called Heaven,” followed by what Bullock calls “a 20th century spiritual,” — “I Wish I Knew How it Would Feel to be Free,” by Dick Dallas and Billy Taylor.

-These are followed by the longest and perhaps best-known selection on the album, Samuel Barber’s “Knoxville: Summer of 1915,” set to a passage from James Agee’s “A Death in the Family,” with the London Philharmonic again conducted by Reif.
+These are followed by the longest and perhaps best-known selection on the album, Samuel Barber’s “Knoxville: Summer of 1915,” set to a passage from James Agee’s “A Death in the Family,” with the Philharmonia again conducted by Reif.

 In the space of 15 minutes, Barber and Agee conjure up a childhood memory of summer twilight, the warmth of a loving family, and the terror and inevitability of death.
 Bullock said she was drawn to the piece in part because her father died when she was 9, as Agee’s did when he was 6.

-Note: This story was updated on Dec.
-1 to correct the orchestra Bullock’s husband conducted for the album to the Philharmonia Orchestra.